Mentos05/OpenCV-x64-gpu/README.md

 ```
 bash OpenCV-Builder.sh
 ```
-3. Install your package files with yum install -f on host or in other containers
+3. Install your package files on host or in other containers.
 ```
 yum install opencv-centos7-x64-rpm/*.rpm
 ```